This document is also available in this non-normative format: diff to previous version

 invalid reverse property value

-has been detected and processing is aborted.@value
+has been detected and processing is aborted.@value:

-.
+and @index.
 It must not contain both the

-key and the @type
+@language key and the @type key.

 Otherwise, an